corespring/corespring-api/README.md

 It is configured with the file `newrelic.yml`

-It will only be running if the new relic agent is included in the JAVA_OPTS
+It will only be running if the new relic agent is included in the environment as NEW_RELIC_CONF

-    -Dnewrelic.bootstrap_classpath=true -javaagent:target/universal/stage/lib/com.newrelic.agent.java.newrelic-agent-3.10.0.jar
+    heroku config:set NEW_RELIC_CONF="-J-javaagent:target/universal/stage/lib/com.newrelic.agent.java.newrelic-agent-3.10.0.jar -J-Dnewrelic.config.file=conf/newrelic.yml"

-Heroku instances will override the New Relic license information specified in the newrelic.yml file.
+Heroku instances with the new relic add-on installed override the New Relic license information specified in the newrelic.yml file.

 See: